Phildo/pixQL/README.md

 That said, any bug reports, compatibility gaps, suggestions, etc... are welcome!

+**Update:** Added a simple bash script (pixQL/example_scripts/pixql_c) that adds other image compatibility to pixql.
+It simply uses ImageMagick to convert the files you supply it to and from BMP in passing them to pixQL.
+Takes same arguments as pixQL.

 **Goal:** Use simple, clean, composable rules to allow for precise pixel-level image operations.

 *This document is rather informal, as pixQL is still early in development.
 Also, I've never written much technical documentation before- any help or suggestions welcome!*